 It boils down to this: if you were injured on the job or a loved one died due to third-party negligence while on the job, you may be entitled to file a claim or lawsuit against that entity or individual.

 That said, successfully filing a personal injury claim or lawsuit can be complicated.
-That's why it's important you have an experienced Florida personal injury attorney by your side.
+That's why you must have an experienced Florida personal injury attorney by your side.
 But first, some facts about Florida's defense and homeland security industries.

 A Few Fine Points About Florida Defense and Homeland Security Statistics & Companies

 Florida's extraordinary defense and homeland security industries aim to ensure protection against terrorism, natural calamities, and other possible dangers that threaten our country.
-That's right.
 Both industries produce a wide range of products, from encrypted technology and warfighter supports to biometrics and missile defense systems.

 In fact, former NASA employees work side by side with more than 70K active-duty officers and other military personnel to gather intelligence in Florida.